Geranium bronze: Pest of plants

 Geranium bronze butterflies pose a large threat to Pelargonium species in Europe.
 European and Mediterranean Plant Protection Organization currently lists geranium bronze as an A2 quarantine pest for Europe, and an A1 quarantine pest for Turkey.
 If geranium bronze numbers in Italy and other regions of Europe continue to rise, it is possible that they will become a larger threat for not only the native flora, but also for local biodiversity.
 Geranium bronze may start to be in competition with indigenous lycaenid species whose only food source is Geranium plants, such as E. eumedon and A. nicias.

 Unfortunately, as pests, the geranium bronze butterflies have caused economic troubles as well.
-In countries like Spain, the Geranium plant species are highly bought in Spanish homes as ornaments.
+In countries like Spain, the Geranium plant species are highly valued in Spanish homes as ornaments.
 According to Sarto i Monteys et al., these plants are highly important in both sales and in employment for both production and marketing (Sarto i Monteys V 1991).
 In Spain alone, there are four major Geranium plant companies, together collecting over $30 million a year in the market.
 Companies have already seen drops in sales as the Geraniums have been affected by these butterflies.
 Currently, research is being done to find effective ways to prevent the attacks by these butterflies, but unfortunately many possible insecticides are too chemically potent on the plants that control of these butterflies has been difficult.